Esri/ember-animated-status-label/README.md

 # Ember Animated Status Label [![Build Status](https://travis-ci.org/Esri/ember-animated-status-label.svg?branch=master)](https://travis-ci.org/Esri/ember-animated-status-label) [![Ember Observer Score](http://emberobserver.com/badges/ember-animated-status-label.svg)](http://emberobserver.com/addons/ember-animated-status-label)

-The ember-animated-status-label addon provides a component that will show different labels that correspond to the pending recently-settled promise states.
+The ember-animated-status-label addon provides a component that will show different labels that correspond to the pending and recently-settled promise states.
 This component also provides a subtle animated transition between each state.
 If the promise has settled the component will yield.

 At a high level, this component will produce the following markup for the aforementioned states: